On Constraint Qualifications for MPECs with Applications to Bilevel Hyperparameter Optimization for Machine Learning: Introduction

 For these reasons, establishing appropriate constraint qualifications tailored to the complementarity structure in MPECs is crucial, in part to characterize local optimal solutions.
 Specialized CQs that capture the structure of the problem have been widely studied in the literature; see, e.g., \cite{LuoZQMPEC,Pang1999}.
-For example, we mention the \textit{T}ightened NLP–based extension of MFCQ, which we label MPEC-MFCQ-T, proposed by Scheel and Scholtes \cite{Scheel2000}, and the \textit{R}elaxed NLP–based MFCQ, denoted MPEC-MFCQ-R, introduced by Ralph and Wright \cite{Ralph04}.
-Ye \cite{JaneYe05} develops other extensions of MFCQ for MPECs.
+For example, the \emph{tightened} NLP–based extension of MFCQ (MPEC-MFCQ-T) was proposed by Scheel and Scholtes \cite{Scheel2000}, and the \emph{relaxed} NLP–based MFCQ (MPEC-MFCQ-R) was introduced by Ralph and Wright \cite{Ralph04}.
+Ye \cite{JaneYe05} developed other extensions of MFCQ for MPECs such as MPEC piecewise MFCQ.
 Flegel and Kanzow \cite{MLF1,MFL2} explored MPEC-specific adaptations of the Abadie constraint qualification (MPEC-ACQ) and the Guignard constraint qualification (MPEC-GCQ).
-Further developments include the work by Henrion and Outrata \cite{Henrion}, who study conditions for detecting the calmness property in constraint set-valued mappings.
+Further developments include the work by Henrion and Outrata \cite{Henrion}, who studied conditions for detecting the calmness property in constraint set-valued mappings.

+{ Several other CQs were also proposed that are weaker than classical LICQ and MFCQ but still sufficient to guarantee stationarity and local error bounds~\cite{Alberto19,CL13}.
+Guo, Lin, and Zhang introduced the relaxed constant rank constraint qualification (RCRCQ), the relaxed constant positive linear dependence condition (RCPLD), and the constant rank of the subspace component condition (CRSC).
+They showed that these conditions yield local error bounds for nonlinear extremum problems and for MPECs with continuously differentiable data~\cite{GZL14}.
+Further extensions, such as the enhanced relaxed constant positive linear dependence condition (ERCPLD/rCPLD) and its MPEC variants (MPEC-RCPLD, MPEC-CRSC)~\cite{GLY13}, provide error-bound and calmness properties that are essential for the convergence analysis of various regularization and relaxation algorithms~\cite{ramos,GL13}.}